Otaki-Maori Weight for Age

-The Otaki-Maori Weight For Age Stakes is a group 1 flat horse race held at Otaki racecourse in New Zealand, racing under the name Trackside Otaki-Māori WFA Classic.
+The Otaki-Maori Weight For Age Stakes is a group 1 flat horse race traditionally held at Otaki racecourse in New Zealand.

+From 2025 the race has been held at Ellerslie Racecourse in Auckland.

 History

 The race is held annually in February and is run under weight for age (WFA) conditions.
 It is now raced over a distance of 1600 metres, although in the past it was a 1400-metre event.

 Originally the race was run as a Listed race and eventually stepped up to Group 1 status in 1992.

 Past names for the race include the: